 - AI-powered automation for data preparation and optimization

-Successfully implementing a DWaaS solution requires strategic planning to ensure smooth data migration, cost optimization, and sustained performance.
-Following these best practices can help organizations maximize their investment.
+Successfully implementing a DWaaS solution requires strategic planning for smooth data migration, cost optimization, and sustained performance.
+The practices below help organizations maximize their investment.

-Moving data to a DWaaS platform requires careful planning to ensure minimal disruption and data integrity.
+Moving data to a DWaaS platform requires careful planning so disruption is minimized and data integrity holds.
 A phased approach can help mitigate risks and streamline the transition.

 - Assess and classify existing data before migration